zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ## Variables

 ### Declaring and assigning variables
-In Poshi Script, variables must always must be assigned/initialized in their declaration.
+In Poshi Script, variables must always be assigned/initialized in their declaration.
 It is not possible to only declare a variable.
 There are two possible types of variable assignments, `var` assignments and `property` assignments.
 Note that `var`'s are the standard variable that should be used, while `property`'s are more limited in what they can be assigned to.
 The syntax for assignments is the same, starting with the keyword, followed by the variable name, an equals sign, then the notation of a valid assignment.
 For specific examples, see below.

 #### `var` assignments
 `var` assignments are how information is stored and referenced within Poshi files.
 These are generally strings, and can be directly assigned from some invocations.
 These assignments can also reference objects and can support typing, but additional development is still necessary to polish this feature.
 For various ways to assign `var`'s, see the examples below.